Educational Psychology

 • Palm

-£850 for 10 sessions of Sandplay therapy with children & adolescents.
+£1000 for 10 sessions of trauma-specific sandplay therapy with children and adolescents.

 With its graceful and soothing presence, the Palm tree symbolises growth, healing, and wisdom, reflecting the nurturing and supportive role of the therapist in fostering emotional and cognitive development in students.